Jefferson County Vehicle Impound Guide

 If You Don't Have a Valid License

-If your license is suspended due to the DUI arrest, you can still retrieve the vehicle by:
+If your driver's license is suspended or revoked due to the DUI arrest, you cannot legally drive the vehicle yourself.
+In this case:

 Timeline